Tearsheet

 AI Analysis | Feedback

-John Moore was appointed President and Chief Executive Officer of Farmer Brothers in January 2024, having served as interim CEO since October 2023.
-Before this, he was the company's Head of Coffee, overseeing green coffee procurement, research and development, roasting, manufacturing, and sustainability initiatives.
-Prior to joining Farmer Brothers in May 2023, Mr. Moore was the CEO of Vassilaros Coffee from 2018 to 2023.
-His earlier career includes roles as senior trader and general manager at Volcafe Specialty Coffee, CEO and managing partner of FAL Coffee Inc., and vice president of sales and marketing at Octavio Inc., also known as Dallis Coffee.
-Mr. Moore has also founded and led several businesses, including Jolly Roger Imports, ELIXIR Cocktail & Espresso Bar, and the German expansion of New York Gourmet GmbH & Co.
-He possesses over 30 years of experience in the coffee industry.
+John Moore was appointed President and Chief Executive Officer of Farmer Brothers in February 2024, having served as interim CEO since October 2023.
+Prior to this, he was the company's head of coffee, responsible for green coffee procurement, research and development, coffee excellence, roasting and manufacturing, and sustainability initiatives.
+Before joining Farmer Brothers in May 2023, Mr. Moore was the CEO of Vassilaros Coffee from 2018 to 2023.
+His extensive career, spanning over 30 years in the coffee industry, also includes roles as senior trader and general manager at Volcafe Specialty Coffee, CEO and managing partner of FAL Coffee Inc., and Vice President of Sales and Marketing at Octavio Inc., dba Dallis Coffee.
+He has founded and led several businesses, including Jolly Roger Imports, ELIXIR Cocktail & Espresso Bar, and the German expansion of New York Gourmet GmbH & Co.

 Vance Fisher, Chief Financial Officer

-Vance Fisher joined Farmer Brothers in June 2024 as the Chief Financial Officer.
-Before this role, he was the CFO of Nothing Bundt Cakes, where he contributed to tripling the company's EBITDA in three years.
-Mr. Fisher's previous experience includes serving as CFO for Dunn's River Brands, a DSD (direct store delivery) food and beverage company, and Daisy Brand, where he was instrumental in quadrupling revenue and profitability growth over his nine-year tenure.
-He brings more than 25 years of financial leadership experience to the company.
+Vance Fisher joined Farmer Brothers in June 2024 as Chief Financial Officer, bringing over 25 years of financial leadership experience.
+Most recently, he served as CFO of Nothing Bundt Cakes, where he played a key role in tripling the company's EBITDA in three years.
+Mr. Fisher also held CFO positions at Dunn's River Brands, a direct-store-delivery (DSD) food and beverage company, and Daisy Brand, where he significantly increased revenue and profitability four-fold during his nine-year tenure.
+He began his career as a financial analyst at MidFirst Bank and an accounting manager at Chesapeake Energy.

-Jared Vitemb, Vice President; General Counsel; Chief Compliance Officer; Secretary
+Jared Vitemb, Vice President, General Counsel, Chief Compliance Officer, and Secretary

 Brian Miller, Vice President - Sales

-Brian Miller joined Farmer Brothers in January 2025 as the Vice President of Sales.
-He is responsible for overseeing the company's sales and marketing operations.
-Mr. Miller has more than 25 years of experience leading teams in the consumer product industry.
+Brian Miller joined Farmer Brothers in January 2025 as Vice President of Sales, where he is responsible for overseeing the company's sales and marketing operations.
+He has over 25 years of experience leading teams in the consumer product industry.
+Previously, Mr. Miller served as Chief Commercial Officer at Primo Water (formerly DS Services and Standard Coffee) and as Regional President and General Manager at Mars Drinks North America.

 AI Analysis | Feedback